SalvadorBenz23/jenkins-multibranch-pipeline-repo/README.md

 This repository demonstrates the setup and usage of a Jenkins Multibranch Pipeline for building, testing, and deploying code across different branches.
 Each branch can have its own unique pipeline configuration using a Jenkinsfile.
 It also showcases the use of webhooks for triggering builds automatically on code changes (on push).

 **CI/CD EDIT:**
 Forgot to mention the main/master branch used as the default branch (could be configured to be prod).
-The main branch is here to act as a merging point from dev or test while Webhooks allows us to test our automated deployment before any stable version to main.
+The main branch is here to act as a merging point from dev or test while Webhooks allows us to test our automated deployment before any stable version is released to main.

 GitHub flow
 ![image](https://github.com/user-attachments/assets/3841965f-ea28-4456-a3cd-505fae9847d6)